arcam/CocoaUPnP/README.md

     cd CocoaUPnP

+Run the tests to make sure nothing is broken

+    make tests

 Create and checkout a feature branch

     git checkout -b awesomeNewFeature

+Make your changes, then re-run the tests

+    make tests

 Commit and push to your fork then [submit a Pull Request](https://github.com/arcam/CocoaUPnP/compare/).